Impact of natural gas on the environment

 Environmental advantages of natural gas

-One of the main advantages of natural gas over fossil fuel like coal is the reduction of polluting emissions.
+One of the main advantages of natural gas over fossil fuels like coal is the reduction of polluting emissions.
 Natural gas emits between 50% and 60% less CO2 than coal when burned, making it a less harmful option for the atmosphere in terms of global warming.

 Negative impacts of natural gas on the environment